abhinav-TB/messenger-bot/README.md

   Send a message to your Page from Facebook or in Messenger, if your webhook receives an event, you have fully set up your app!
 Voilà!

-## License
-Sample Messenger App Original Coast Clothing is BSD licensed, as found in the LICENSE file.

 .